 On the other hand, Elise Museles, certified Eating Psychology and Nutrition Expert and podcast host of Once Upon a Food Story, thinks that both kids and adults can benefit from a mid-afternoon snack, especially if there is a big gap between lunch and dinner.

 "I look at snacks as a bridge to keep your blood sugar stable," she says.
 "Even if you eat the most balanced lunch, if you're eating it at 12 or 1 o'clock and you're waiting six or seven hours, I am a big believer in having something to keep your blood sugar stable between those hours.
 Having said that, if your eating patterns are more such that you're eating in a shorter timeframe, and you go three or four hours between lunch and your dinner, then you don't necessarily need a snack for that—unless your body's telling you [that] you need it."

-It is this latter point that all of our experts highlight as the lynchpin in discovering whether or not snacking is a good idea for you: learning to identify your own hunger cues, a skill that many Americans have never really developed.
+It is this latter point that our experts highlight as the lynchpin in discovering whether or not snacking is a good idea for you: learning to identify your own hunger cues, a skill that many Americans have never really developed.

 This mindset flies in the face of popular fasting protocols, but our experts insist that while it's certainly a good idea to wait until you're hungry to eat, waiting until you're starving could backfire.

-“Depriving yourself of just one meal per day creates the toxic ‘all or nothing’ mentality,” explains Kane.
-“When you do allow yourself to eat, you enter a crazy, hazy feeding frenzy—not exactly a state of mind where the most nourishing food choices are made.”
+"Depriving yourself of just one meal per day creates the toxic 'all or nothing' mentality," says Kane.
+"When you do allow yourself to eat, you enter a crazy, hazy feeding frenzy—not exactly a state of mind where the most nourishing food choices are made."